-We receive funding from the Commonwealth government and the Victorian state government through the Community Legal Service Program (CLSP).
+We receive core funding from the Commonwealth government and the Victorian state government through their joint Community Legal Service Program (CLSP).

 - Victoria Law Foundation

 - Kimberley Foundation

 - The Sydney Myer Foundation

 - Barr Family Foundation

 - RE Ross Trust

 - Ashurst ( hosting an annual trivia night & donations)